praezi/rust-emse-2020/rustsec/README.md

 }
 ```

-### CG Node - Steps to replace a placeholder function with a concrete function.
+### CG Node - Steps to replace a placeholder function/macro with a function/macro from another crate.
-We will reuse the placeholder example to illustrate the process:
+We will reuse the placeholder example above to illustrate the process:

 ``` json
 {